dogeuni-org/dogeuni-wallet-react/README.md

-# Unielon Wallet browser extension & React Provider
+# Dogeuni Wallet browser extension & React Provider

-Powering the future for Unielon DRC20 Wallet.
+Powering the future for Dogeuni DRC20 Wallet.
 Connecting the Unielon Wallet to the base library through React Provider.

 ## Installation